Renting a Hanbok and Visiting Gyeongbokgung Palace

 Hanbok is the traditional Korean clothing and it has become increasingly popular with tourists visiting Seoul.
 Hanboks come in a variety of color, patterns, and materials which make them even fun to pick out and wear when visiting Korea.
 Today, Koreans wear hanboks only for special occasions and holidays, but you will also likely see some Koreans wearing them around the palaces taking photos with friends.
 Koreans are incredibly proud of their culture and hanboks are one of their favorite ways to show their love for their traditions.

 The term "hanbok" refers to the traditional dress for both men and women.
 There isn't a separate term to differentiate the two.
-The word hanbok simply translates to "Korean clothing."
+The word hanbok simply translates to "Korean clothing," but yes, the men's and women's handboks are different in appearance.

 Absolutely!
 In fact, hanbok rentals are a great way for foreigners to express their interest in Korean culture while visiting Seoul.
 Wearing hanboks are a fun and unique way to immerse yourself in the history of Korea and show respect for its traditions.
 When we asked Koreans if it offended them if we wore the hanbok, every single one said absolutely not.
 In fact, on our Youtube video where we wore hanboks, all of the locals who commented on the video were excited to see us enjoying and appreciating their culture in this way.